 This first line is being burned with my normal hand speed and my burner was set to 3.0.
 My goal is to have my burner set so that I achieve a nice tan color with my normal hand speed.

-The 2nd line that I’m burning in this photo was done by increasing my hand speed.
+The middle or 2nd line in this photo was created by increasing my hand speed.
 I did not alter the heat setting on my burner unit.
+Notice how much lighter the color is.

-Lastly, in this photo I slowed down my hand speed to get a darker burn.
+Lastly, the bottom line in this photo shows how slowing down my hand speed produces a darker burn result.
 Again, I did not alter the heat setting on my burner unit.
+If you move your hand slow enough you can get very dark results with a low heat setting.

 REPETITION